prithamandal/Delay-Tolerant-Networks/ONE simulator/ReadMe.txt

 Keep in mind that the whole file is read at the beginning and all the data are kept in memory, so the model might not be suitable for huge files.
 This is because it accepts unsorted and with no fixed time interval lines.

-For bug report, suggestions or modifications you might want to make, feel free to fork from
+Feel free to report any bug or make modifications!

-or send email at gpapaneof[at]gmail[dot]com
+email: gpapaneof[at]gmail[dot]com